kstenerud/bonjson/bonjson.md

 ### Small Integer

 Small integers (-117 to 117) are encoded into the [type code](#type-codes) itself for maximum compactness in the most commonly used integer range.
-Subtracting the bias value 117 from the [type code](#type-codes) gives the actual value it represents.
+Subtracting the bias value 117 from the [type code](#type-codes) produces the actual value it represents.

 **Examples**: